huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_bandwidth.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) The region in which to create the Shared Bandwidth.
+* `region` - (Optional, String, ForceNew) Specifies the region in which to create the Shared Bandwidth.
   If omitted, the provider-level region will be used.
-Changing this creates a new Shared Bandwidth resource.
+Changing this creates a new bandwidth.

-* `name` - (Required, String) The name of the Shared Bandwidth.
+* `name` - (Required, String) Specifies the bandwidth name.
+The value is a string of 1 to 64 characters that can contain letters, digits, underscores (_), hyphens (-), and periods (.).

-* `size` - (Required, Int) The size of the Shared Bandwidth.
-The value ranges from 5 to 2000 G.
+* `size` - (Required, Int) Specifies the size of the Shared Bandwidth.
+The value ranges from 5 Mbit/s to 2000 Mbit/s.

+* `charge_mode` - (Optional, String, ForceNew) Specifies whether the billing is based on bandwidth or 95th percentile bandwidth (enhanced).
+Possible values can be **bandwidth** and **95peak_plus**.
+  The default value is **bandwidth**, and **95peak_plus** is only valid for v4 and v5 Customer.
+  Changing this creates a new bandwidth.

-* `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the Shared Bandwidth.
+* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project id of the Shared Bandwidth.
   Changing this creates a new bandwidth.

 ## Attributes Reference